-You can classify this Trinidad callaloo recipe as a healthy green soup; but I prefer it as a tasty side dish alongside rice and stewed chicken.
+This Trinidad callaloo recipe can be a soup or a tasty side dish alongside rice and stewed chicken.

 It is made with young taro (or dasheen) leaves, pumpkin, okra, coconut milk and all the seasonings you’ll expect in Caribbean cuisine.